In-depth reviews

 The Dacia Duster doesn’t offer razor-sharp dynamics or strong performance, but that’s not really the point of this kind of vehicle.
 Besides, the Duster’s talents lie elsewhere.

 The Mk2 Duster sits on the same platform as the previous model: a stretched version of the Nissan Juke’s underpinnings.
-That makes it quite an old car underneath, and it does suffer from a combination of a fair bit of body roll and dull, lifeless steering as result.
-This creates a vague and detached driving experience, and its inadequate soundproofing means the Duster can be a tad noisy, especially when idling in the 1.5-litre diesel model.
+This makes it quite an old car underneath, and it does suffer from a combination of a fair bit of body roll and dull, lifeless steering.
+The result is a vague and detached driving experience, and its inadequate soundproofing means the Duster can be a tad noisy.

 Otherwise, the Duster is a pleasant car to drive.
-A six-speed manual gearbox is fitted as standard to all but the 148bhp petrol-engined 4x2 model, with 4x4 variants using a transmission with a shorter first gear better suited to off-road demands.
-The new dual-clutch auto works smoothly enough, although it will sometimes choose to hold onto a gear when you'd prefer a higher ratio.
+A six-speed manual gearbox is fitted as standard to all but the 148bhp petrol-engined 4x2 model.
+The six-speed dual-clutch auto works smoothly enough, although it will sometimes choose to hold onto a gear when you'd prefer a higher ratio.

 0-62mph acceleration and top speed